EdgarAllenExile/notehub/02. Projects/az-204/overview-of-usecase.md

 - Queues live in your storage accounts

 App Insights
+- App insights is a logging and telemetry service to monitor your application.
+You can stick it in at run time, dev time, mobile usage or even just availability tests
+- If you're looking to test your api using app insights, you probably want the standard test, if you want to get fancy with it you can use a custom tackavailability test or you can use the classic URL ping test.

+App Insight Metrics
+- You can use either log metrics, which are collected on the go by the app and provide detailed overview or standard metrics which are preaggregated by Azure and allow for good querying.
+- If you're calling the logger that's log basd metrics, if you are just looking at live metrics, those are preaggregated.

 Key Vault
 - KVS solve three main problems, secret management (inc tokens, passwords, certs, keys), secret management (public and private encryption keys) and certificate management (store full on SSL/TLS certs)